-Patients and families are provided with the latest in clinical services ranging from endoscopic assessment, allergy testing, and in some circumstances, novel treatment protocols.
+At Children's Colorado, patients and families are provided with the latest in clinical services ranging from endoscopic assessment, allergy testing, and in some circumstances, novel treatment protocols.
 A wide range of clinical research projects are being conducted to uncover new knowledge and improve patient care.
 Interested patients are offered the opportunity to participate in any protocol.

-The GEDP team conducts novel research focusing on eosinophils’ impact on the gastrointestinal tract.
+The GEDP team conducts innovative research focusing on eosinophils’ impact on the gastrointestinal tract.
 Studies center on the mechanisms that eosinophils relate to resident cells of the intestinal tract and how these relationships contribute to host health and disease.